 Once the béchamel has thickened, add half of the lemon zest, 1 1/2 teaspoons salt, 1/2 teaspoon pepper, nutmeg, and peas.
 Reduce the heat to low to keep the sauce warm, stirring occasionally.

-5 Prepare the salmon: In a small bowl, combine the remaining lemon zest, 1 1/2 teaspoons of the salt, and 1/2 teaspoon of black pepper.
+In a small bowl, combine the remaining lemon zest, 1 1/2 teaspoons of the salt, and 1/2 teaspoon of black pepper.
 Set aside.

 Line a rimmed baking sheet with aluminum foil.
 Pour the olive oil onto the lined baking sheet and use your fingers to spread it evenly over the foil.
-Add the salmon filets to the pan, turning them to coat them completely with oil.
+Add the salmon fillets to the pan, turning them to coat them completely with oil.
 Leave them skin side down.

 Rub equal amounts of the lemon-spice mixture onto each salmon filet.

-6 Broil the salmon: Broil for 5 to 6 minutes or until the flesh is an opaque pink.
+Broil for 5 to 6 minutes or until the flesh is an opaque pink.

-7 Flake the salmon: Once your salmon has finished broiling, remove it from the oven and carefully flake the flesh into walnut-sized pieces.
+Once your salmon has finished broiling, remove it from the oven and carefully flake the flesh into walnut-sized pieces.
 Discard the skin.

 The salmon will break down into smaller pieces when you fold it into the pasta at a later step.
 Set the salmon aside.

-8 Combine salmon, pasta and béchamel: Fold the pasta into the pot with the béchamel sauce and the peas.
+Fold the pasta into the pot with the béchamel sauce and the peas.
 Make sure it's coated completely.

 Gently fold in the salmon.
-Taste adjust the seasoning as needed.
+Taste and adjust the seasoning as needed.
 If the pasta seems too thick or clumpy, stir in a few splashes of the reserved pasta cooking water until the pasta is creamy.